Cluster API Provider Linode

 Resource Deletion

-When deleting a LinodeObjectStorageBucket resource, CAPL will deprovision the access keys and managed secret but retain the underlying bucket to avoid unintended data loss.
+When deleting a LinodeObjectStorageKey resource, CAPL will deprovision the access key and delete the managed secret.
+However, when deleting a LinodeObjectStorageBucket resource, CAPL will retain the underlying bucket to avoid unintended data loss.

 Multi-Tenancy